WDI-SEA/notes/15-python/python-data-structures/python-stacks-and-queues/readme.md

 Start counting with 1 at index zero so `josephus(["Jack", "John"], 1)` returns "John" because "Jack" was eliminated on the first count.

+Hint: put all of the names in a queue.
+Cycle through the names by dequeueing names and immediately enqueueing them, unless they should be eliminated.

 It may help you to start out your program printing out something like this, so you can see what's going on: